-The Mint will ensure the accessibility of key documents, internally and externally, for people who request them in an alternative format.
+The Mint will ensure the accessibility of key documents (for example, the Feedback Process Description), internally and externally, for people who request them in an alternative format.

-Progress on our Six Pillars
+MINT.CA

+PROGRESS ON OUR SIX PILLARS

+KEY DELIVERABLES

+EMPLOYMENT

-Pillar Status Key Deliverables EMPLOYMENT 1.
-Leveraging inclusive language as a tool for the Human Resources team.
-2. Creating inclusive policies that value disabilities as a business driver and not a compliance driver.
-3. Continuing to leverage employment service organizations like Employment Accessibility Resource Network (EARN), Performance Plus Rehabilitative Care (PPRC) and others to broaden the Mint's reach.
-BUILT ENVIRONMENT 4.
-Add braille to door plates describing room usage (done) and audio in the washrooms to describe the location of the sink, hand dryers, etc. 5.
+- 1. Leveraging inclusive language as a tool for the Human Resources team. - 2.
+Creating inclusive policies that value disabilities as a business driver and not a compliance driver. - 3.
+Continuing to leverage employment service organizations like Employment Accessibility Resource Network (EARN), Performance Plus Rehabilitative Care (PPRC) and others to broaden the Mint's reach.

+THE BUILT ENVIRONMENT

+- Add braille to door plates describing room usage (done) and audio in the washrooms to describe the location of the sink, hand dryers, etc. - 2.
 Access to door openings and elevator buttons must be made clear of obstacles.

+INFORMATION AND COMMUNICATION TECHNOLOGIES

+- The Mint currently creates closed captions for videos with dialogue and will work to include captions on social channels where possible. - Alt text will be added to new images where possible, and Mint.ca will be reviewed to improve alt text inclusion. - Font colours on Mint.ca are primarily WCAG 2.0 compliant, and light fonts will be reviewed to improve readability.

+COMMUNICATION, OTHER THAN INFORMATION AND COMMUNICATION TECHNOLOGIES

-TECHNOLOGY 6.
-The Mint currently creates closed captions for videos with dialogue, and will work to include captions on social channels where possible.
-7. Alt text will be added to new images where possible, and Mint.ca will be reviewed to improve alt text inclusion.
-8. Font colours on Mint.ca are primarily WCAG 2.0 compliant, and light fonts will be reviewed to improve readability.
-COMMUNICATION 9.
-Microsoft Teams, Zoom and other virtual collaborative software to include transcription or manual captions.
-10. Develop a partnership with a service vendor that can adapt our items to braille, audio files, etc. to be fully accessible.
-11. Accessibility Awareness training will be made available to various functional areas (Protective Services, Communications, Translation, etc.).
-12. Continue partnership with Video Remote Interpretation on demand for deaf and hard of hearing communities (customers and employees).
-13. Boutique tour guides offer to pass around products to customers who are blind or visually impaired to feel their texture, etc If the items cannot be moved, then customers could touch the items where they are located, if there is no or little danger of them being damaged.
-14. Information about products in print format will be provided in accessible formats such as audio, electronic format and/or in braille.
-PROGRAM AND SERVICES 15.
-The Mint developed the DEI Lens Toolkit in November 2022, which includes accessibility as a priority when designing policies, programs and services.
-16. Add braille, audio descriptions and tactile features to physical samples for the visually impaired to feel for learning to featured items in the boutiques.
-17. Permitting personal devices on secure premises, including boutique tours, for persons living with disabilities (especially in cases of emergency).
-18. Offering a private tour as an accommodation if more time is needed.
-PROCUREMENT 19.
-Leverage the Inclusive Procurement Guide (Putting Inclusivity into Practice) and other tools to learn practices that will enable the Mint to tap into the widest available talent pool of suppliers and proactively provide diverse suppliers with an opportunity to bid on business opportunities.
-20. Develop guidelines to ensure inclusive and accessible procurement practices.
+- 4. Microsoft Teams, Zoom and other virtual collaborative software to include transcription or manual captions. - Develop a partnership with a service vendor that can adapt our items to braille, audio files, etc. to be fully accessible. - Accessibility Awareness training will be made available to various functional areas (Protective Services, Communications, Translation, etc.). - 7.
+Continue partnership with Video Remote Interpretation on demand for deaf and hard of hearing communities (customers and employees). - Boutique tour guides offer to pass around products to customers who are blind or visually impaired to feel their texture, etc..
+If the items cannot be moved, then customers could touch the items where they are located, if there is no or little danger of them being damaged. - Information about products in print format will be provided in accessible formats such as audio, electronic format and/or in braille.

+THE DESIGN AND DELIVERY OF PROGRAMS

+- The Mint developed the DEI Lens Toolkit in November 2022, which includes accessibility as a priority when designing policies, programs and services. - Add braille, audio descriptions and tactile features to physical samples for the visually impaired to feel for learning to featured items in the boutiques. - Permitting personal devices on secure premises, including boutique tours, for persons living with disabilities (especially in cases of emergency). - Offering a private tour as an accommodation if more time is needed.

+THE PROCUREMENT OF GOODS, SERVICES, AND FACILITIES

+- Leverage the Inclusive Procurement Guide (Putting Inclusivity into Practice) and other tools to learn practices that will enable the Mint to tap into the widest available talent pool of suppliers and proactively provide diverse suppliers with an opportunity to bid on business opportunities. - 2.
+Develop guidelines to ensure inclusive and accessible procurement practices.
 Incorporate accessibility criteria in the procurement process, unless otherwise stated.

-Legend: On Trac Will be initiated in 2024 Completed
+TRANSPORT

+The Mint did not make progress on the Transportation items.
+This is because the Mint does not directly provide transportation services to the public, nor does it operate vehicles for transporting employees to and from locations.